familycomicsstudios/TMPProgrammingLang/INSTALLATION.md

 To install, use a python compiler.

-No batchfile support yet (.tmpc is the extension) but we're working on it!
+Use .tmpc as the batchfile extension. exec.py is the executable. run the program and type in the filename.